6d7a/quito/README.md

 The module provides both promise- and callback-based methods to interact with the native clients.

-This libraries owes a lot to @davesters and @SudoPlz respective libraries, so thank you :100:
+This libraries owes a lot to [davesters](https://github.com/davesters)' and [SudoPlz](https://github.com/SudoPlz)' respective libraries, so thank you :100:

 ## Installation